AdaCore/spark2014/lrm/source/mapping-spec.rst

 by another via an intermediary.
-Raw_Data stores some data, which has preprocessing performed on it by Processing and on which Calculate performs some further processing (although the corresponding bodies are not given, Read_Calculated_Value in Calculate calls through to Read_Processed_Data in Processing, which calls through to Read in Raw_Data.
+Raw_Data stores some data, which has preprocessing performed on it by Processing and on which Calculate performs some further processing (although the corresponding bodies are not given, Read_Calculated_Value in Calculate calls through to Read_Processed_Data in Processing, which calls through to Read in Raw_Data).

 Specifications in SPARK 2005: